Mississippi Drug and Alcohol Treatment Centers

 |Treatment at no charge or minimal payment for clients who can’t pay||55||56.12%|

-As you can see, 56.1 percent of the facilities in the state offer no charge or minimal payment options, and 67.3 percent have sliding fee scale options.
+As you can see, 56.1 percent of the treatment centers in the state offer no charge or minimal payment options, and 67.3 percent have sliding fee scale options.
 Whether you are on state insurance, private insurance, or uninsured and low-income, there is an option for you.

-This table indicates how common certain types of accreditations are throughout the state:
+This table indicates how common certain types of accreditations are throughout Mississippi: